 20 Break the rules

 Yes, after all this I ask you to break the rules.
 But I will also ask you to learn the rules of photography first before you break them, so it won’t be because of your ignorance.
 Obviously you shouldn’t brake the rules all of the time, but you shouldn’t let the rules stand in your way of taking a great picture.
+Remember, even if you follow all the rules of photography, it doesn’t guaranty a breathtaking photo.

 Several of the points are deliberately not explained in details, that’s because some of the subjects are huge and would need much more space than this blog post to be thoroughly made clear.
 That’s why I recommend reading books, browse websites, watching videos and interact with other people with the same interests.